 In other words, Twain turned the whole trip into one big joke, “a picnic on a gigantic scale.”
 Then he wrote it up in “The Innocents Abroad,” a book that made him rich and famous and remained his bestselling work throughout his life.

-Thanks to Delta Queen, however, and our insatiable craving for heroes, no matter how mythological, the real Mark Twain will never spoil a cruise, or crash a July 4th picnic, or shatter our political and moral illusions.
-No, he lives on, in a form that would have horrified him, a kitsch caricature of his true self, robed in the flag and presiding over the kind of excursion package that would have terrified him to the marrow of his bones.
-If he'd seen us as we de-boarded to visit his boyhood home and museum in Hannibal, Missouri, took the Twainland Express tour of the town, went to the Tom Sawyer “fence paint-off” and met the winners of the “Tom and Becky Look-alike Contest,” I bet he’d have reached for the Pepto Bismol.
+Thanks to Delta Queen, however, and our insatiable craving for heroes, no matter how mythological, the real Mark Twain is less likely to spoil a cruise, or crash a July 4th picnic, or shatter our political and moral illusions.
+No, here he lives on as a kitsch caricature of his true self, robed in the flag and presiding over the kind of excursion package that would have terrified him to the marrow of his bones.
+Granted, Twain was a tireless self-promoter who knew how to use his brand to make a buck.
+Still, if he'd seen us as we de-boarded to visit his boyhood home and museum in Hannibal, Missouri, took the Twainland Express tour of the town, went to the Tom Sawyer "fence paint-off" and met the winners of the "Tom and Becky Look-alike Contest," I bet he'd have reached for the Pepto Bismol.
 Or his pen.
 Or both.

 Comment on this article here.

 John D. Spalding is the editor of SoMAreview.com.
 His last piece was Maxim's 100th Issue.

 May 7, 2010

 January 28, 2010